Why is my lawn thin grass

 2. 2

-Use a core aerator to punch holes in the soil and allow better air, water, and nutrient penetration.
-This can help relieve soil compaction.
+Use a core aerator to punch holes in the soil, which will help improve air flow and water penetration.

 3. 3